By GLENN GUILBEAU, Tiger Rag Editor

 Kelly previously turned down settlement offers of $25 million, then $30 million.

 LSU not answering that request on Nov.
-10 meant LSU doesn’t wish to pay the full buyout, and it then said it wanted to fire Kelly with cause, which means it would not owe him the buyout.
+10 meant LSU doesn’t wish to pay the full buyout, and it then changed its story midstream and said it wanted to fire Kelly with cause, which means it would not owe him the buyout.
 The original firing by Woodward had all the traits of one without cause, which meant Kelly would get the full buyout, or close to it.
 LSU also said Woodward wasn’t authorized to fire Kelly, although he had virtually unilaterally fired and hired other coaches at LSU in the past.

 There had been media speculation via LSU’s side that LSU expected to get Kelly’s buyout down to $27 million via negotiations because of a clause in Kelly’s contract under the “Termination and Suspension” title.